VNG-Realisatie/gemma-zaken/docs/_content/ontwikkelaars/aan-de-slag.md

 The provider authenticates the consumer based on its **Identifier** and a shared **Secret**, which are sent in JWT in the header of a request.
-After the consumer is recognized the provider defines it's access based on the data in the Autorisatiecomponent (AC)
+After the consumer is recognized the provider defines its access based on the data in the Autorisatiecomponent (AC)